Wheel: History

-The place and time of the invention of the wheel remains unclear, because the oldest hints do not guarantee the existence of real wheeled transport, or are dated with too much scatter.

-The invention of the solid wooden disk wheel falls into the late Neolithic, and may be seen in conjunction with other technological advances that gave rise to the early Bronze Age.
-This implies the passage of several wheel-less millennia even after the invention of agriculture and of pottery, during the Pre-Pottery Neolithic.
+The wheel undoubtedly evolved from pre-historic use of rollers (round tree logs) to move heavier objects such as rock slabs and bigger logs.
+The invention of the solid wooden wheel (disk on axle) dates to the late Neolithic and may be seen in conjunction with other technological advances that gave rise to the early Bronze Age.
+This implies the passage of several wheel-less millennia even after the invention of agriculture and of pottery, during the pre-pottery Neolithic.